karnazko27/ie7500project_B/README.md

 **(Goal 1: Predict Buy / Hold / Sell based on News Headlines)**

-For all classification models—including Logistic Regression, SVM, Random Forest, XGBoost, MLP, LSTM, and BERT—we used the **F1-macro score** as the primary evaluation metric.
+For all classification models—including Logistic Regression, SVM, Random Forest, Naive Bayes, XGBoost, MLP, LSTM, and BERT—we used the **F1-macro score** as the primary evaluation metric.
 This allowed us to fairly assess performance across imbalanced classes (Buy, Hold, Sell).

 **Additional metrics included:**